What kind of hotel is Saka Hotel Kyoto?

 The location of the hotel, where you can take an early morning stroll along with the tranquil Kiyomizu Temple, is a major attraction.
 Also, In spring and fall, the temples and gardens near the hotel are lit up, so after dinner, you can go out on foot.
 The atmosphere is different from the daytime, and you will be surrounded by a solemn and mysterious atmosphere.

 Have a nice trip!
 Welcome to receive any questions about Saka Hotel Kyoto from the below space.
 You need to inform the staff of your expected arrival time in advance.
-Check Availability and Pricing for the hotel on Booking.com or Agoda
+Check Availability and Pricing for the hotel on Agoda or Trip.com

 Info about Saka Hotel Kyoto